BigDeviltjj/mxnet-detnet/README.md

 # DetNet in mxnet

-This repository tries to reproduce the result in (DetNet: A Backbone network for Object Detection)[https://arxiv.org/pdf/1804.06215.pdf].
+This repository tries to reproduce the result in [DetNet: A Backbone network for Object Detection](https://arxiv.org/pdf/1804.06215.pdf).

 ### set up environment